jyztintan/tp/docs/DeveloperGuide.md

  * 2a1.
 Realodex shows an error message "<Name> is not found".
  * Use case ends.

-**Use case: Sort list by birthday**
+**Use case: UC04 — Sort list by birthday**

 **MSS**

-1. User requests to sort the list by nearest upcoming birthday.
+1. User requests to sort the list by the nearest upcoming birthday.
 2. Realodex sorts the list and returns the sorted list to screen.

     Use case ends.